Henkjan1110/intro-programming-website/data/week6/1-objects-within-objects.md

 ### Retrieving a Specific Object from a List

-We'll now create a method for the amusement park ride that returns the tallest person on the ride.
-As such, the method should both retrieve the tallest person from the list and return it.
+Now, let's create a method for the amusement park ride that returns the tallest person on the ride.
+The method should retrieve the tallest person from the list and return it.

-Methods that retrieve objects from a list should be implemented in the following way.
-First off, we'll check whether or not the list is empty - if it is, we return a `null` reference or some other value indicating that the list had no values.
-After that, we create an object reference variable that describes the object to be returned.
-We set the first object on the list as its value.
-We then go through the values on the list by comparing each list object with the object variable representing the object to be returned.
-If the comparison finds a better matching object, its assigned to the object reference variable to be returned.
+When implementing methods that retrieve objects from a list, we follow a specific approach.
+First, we check whether the list is empty.
+If it is, we return a `null` reference or some other value indicating that the list has no values.
+Next, we create an object reference variable that describes the object to be returned and initialize it to the first object on the list.

+We then iterate through the values on the list by comparing each list object with the object variable representing the object to be returned.
+If a better matching object is found, it is assigned to the object reference variable to be returned.
 Finally, we return the object variable describing the object that we want to return.

 ```java
 public Person getTallest() {